Andry60351/GihubFollowers/README.md

 # GithubFollowers
 With this iOS app it's possible to check someone's github followers details.
-You can also save profiles in the "favourites" tab.
+You can also save GitHub profiles in the "favourites" (which are saved locally) tab and remove them.
 NOTE: This app is not finished yet.

 # Requirements